cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 ## Usage

-Currently this exports a single function `getAssertFromKV` that maps `Request` objects to KV Assets, and throws an `Error` if it cannot.
+Currently this exports a single function `getAssetFromKV` that maps `Request` objects to KV Assets, and throws an `Error` if it cannot.

 ```js
 import { getAssetFromKV } from '@cloudflare/kv-asset-handlers'